GokulraajJS/DevOps-Tasks/README.md

 Task 10: Launch jenkins and explore creating projects and users

 Task 11: Create a simple project with Jenkins connected to your GitHub repository.
 When a commit is made to your repo, automatically build must get triggered from Jenkins and the output must be shared via email."

+Task 12: Create a windows VM machine in AWS and connect with RDP open CMD in windows share the about system info